moonbit-community/rabbit-tea/README.md

 }
 ```

-For more examples, see the `src/example` directory.
+For more examples, see [rabbit-tea-examples](https://github.com/moonbit-community/rabbit-tea-examples).

 # Getting started